cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Machine Learning Training

-Machine Learning requires data and their context to be available in order to apply it.
+Machine learning requires data and their context to be available in order to be applied.
 A common approach in the network management environment has been to simulate or import data in a specific environment (the ML developer lab), where they are used to train the selected model, while later, when the model is deployed in production, re-train or adjust to the production environment context.
 This demands a specific adaption period.

 Network digital twin simplifies the complete ML lifecycle development by providing a realistic environment, including network topologies,